 One final cut occurs as the terrorist on the boat is sliced in half by the towing cable.

-mess of jump cuts that rendered entire sequences in the film completely nonsensical.
+with an appalling mess of jump cuts that rendered entire sequences in the film completely nonsensical.
 For example, Katya is never seen to enter the vault or kill the guard at all during the heist.
-The lift shootout is also missing entirely, and the scene in the
+The lift shootout is also missing entirely, and the

-2002, which again had the cuts to strong language made.
+which again had the cuts to strong language made.
 The violence cuts were also implemented, although they were done differently to the cinema- and VHS versions.
-Interestingly, the English DVD subtitles were based on the uncut print, and
+Interestingly, the English DVD subtitles were based on the uncut print, and therefore did not

 Uncut with a BBFC 15 video rating